IBM/blue-cloud-mirror/scores/service-api/README.md

 ### 5. Use **API Connect** to create a managed scores service API <a name="part-SETUP-04"></a>

-Just to give you basic understanding on the dependencies we will use inside of API Connect.
+Just to give you basic a understanding on the dependencies we will use inside of API Connect.
 Take a look in the following image.

 ![score-service-api-connect-01](docimages/score-service-api-connect-01.png)